 In the early 2000s, the men's engagement ring started the first steps of a comeback.
 A jeweler in Great Britain designed a handsome ring made of titanium, with some very small diamonds embedded in it, marketing it as a man's engagement ring — and a new trend got its start.
 In fact, in 2013, a survey showed that up to two-thirds of men would consider wearing an engagement ring — they're just waiting for their fiancées to make the first move.

-While women's engagement rings are often sold as part of a stacked set that also includes the wedding band, with the pair fitting together neatly, men's engagement and wedding rings are sold separately.
-Some men just transition their engagement bands into use as their wedding ring.
-Others, wanting to preserve the idea of separate rings, shift their engagement rings to their right hands on their wedding day, glorying in the idea that each of their hands now sends a message about their love and commitment.
-Depending on the style of the ring, some men will hang their engagement ring on a long chain and wear it around their neck.
+While women's engagement rings are often sold as part of a stacked pair that also includes the wedding band, men's engagement and wedding rings are sold separately.
+Some men just transition their engagement bands to use as their wedding ring.
+Others, wanting to preserve the idea of separate rings, shift their engagement rings to their right hands on their wedding day, cherishing the idea that each of their hands now sends a message about their love and commitment.
+Depending on the style of the ring, some men will choose to hang their engagement ring on a long chain and wear it around their neck.